 - The Payment Systems Forum (FSP in Portuguese) – promotes the smooth operation of payment systems, encouraging dialogue between the main Portuguese retail payments stakeholders (banking system, consumer associations, general government bodies and corporate sector);

-- NUG-PT – discusses issues related to the Portuguese community’s participation in TARGET2-Securities (in terms of liquidity).
+- AMI-Seco-PT – discusses issues related to the Portuguese community’s participation in TARGET2-Securities.